Juan de Salcedo: Personal life

 The chieftain Rajah Tariq Sulayman then waged the Battle of Bangkusay against the Spaniards, to counter-act which, Spanish general Miguel López de Legazpi dispatched Martin de Goiti and Juan de Salcedo to the battlefield where they slayed Sulayman through a cannon shot to the chest, thereby falling overboard to be eaten by the crocodiles he swore by.
 The Spanish were afterward overloaded with loot and prisoners.
 Among the detainees were Lakandula's son and nephew, whom López de Legazpi freed while concealing his knowledge of the rajahs of Tondo's betrayal.
 De Goiti sailed into Bulakan through the twisting channels of the Pampanga, bringing Lakandula and Rajah Sulayman with them to urge the inhabitants to submit.
 López de Legazpi imprisoned Lakandula after he returned to Tondo without authorization despite his eloquence in persuading the other datus (chieftains) to join the Spaniards.
 When de Goiti and Salcedo returned, of course, Salcedo petitioned for Lakandula's freedom, and he was released.

 Afterwards Juan and Kandarapa secretly married, Juan and Kandarapa exchanged letters and rings, hoping that the future will resolve their problems and offer them happiness.
-Fray Alvarado quickly catechized and baptized Kandarapa, along with many other members of Lakandula's family, to the Roman Catholic faith and gave Kandarapa the Christian name Dolores.
+Fray Alvarado quickly catechized and baptized Kandarapa, along with many other members of Lakandula's family, to the Catholic faith and gave Kandarapa the Christian name Dolores.
 Her Spanish name was Dolores de Salcedo.
 Kandarapa sent Salcedo a message within a cluster of white lotus flowers (The lotus flower is the most sacred flower in Tantric Mysticism since it is pure and beautiful despite growing from the mud of its surroundings.
 It is simultaneously a chief symbol of the Hindu God Vishnu and associated with Zen Buddhism as well.)
 However, princess Kandarapa mistakenly thought that Salcedo had been unfaithful to her as a result of the disapproving López de Legazpi sending his Mexican grandson on far flung expeditions to deter his love for Kandarapa, and even lying that his grandson had married the daughter of the Rajah of Kaog, Santa Lucia.
 So, she died of a broken heart.
 Upon going back from his campaigns, Salcedo learned of her death and yet kept her token of fidelity with him until the end.
 It is said that when he died in Ilocos, he had in his breast pocket, the dried leaves of the Lotus flowers Kandarapa gave him.
 This romance, as recorded by Don Felipe Cepeda in Mexico, was picked up by the Catalonian Jesuit, Rev. Fr.
 Jose Ibañez, who published this romance in Spain.